Axel Meyer: Scientific misconduct

 In 2003, Meyer was accused of several cases of misconduct in a complaint that was filed by 16 former students and postdocs.
 The initial accusations included violation of intellectual property rights, plagiarism, disregard of author rights, misappropriation of research funds, fabrication of results, threats against lab members and posting misleading job advertisements, however, most of the allegations could not be confirmed.
-In reaction to the accusations, the University launched an investigation lead by law professor Dieter Lorenz.
+In reaction to the accusations, the university launched an investigation led by law professor Dieter Lorenz.

 The commission published their report in 2004 and found Meyer to be not guilty of any fabrication of results or misappropriation of funds.
 However, the commission stated Meyer was "'damaging the scientific interests' of lab members by, for example, placing 'misleading job advertisements' and 'blocking the publication of a lab member's paper for more than 2 years.'"

 The report was also criticized, as the job advertisements in question were placed in accordance to common practice and signed by the rectorate, and because the commission also did not speak to any of the 16 complainants before affirming their accusations.
 The final report criticized Meyer for not respecting personal matters of research assistants.
 According to Science, the internal commission reported that "Meyer claimed ownership of other people's intellectual property".
 However, Professor Lorenz, stated that the phrase intellectual property was not meant "as a legal term".

-The complainants noted at the time that they were met by institutional resistance from the University of Konstanz and any consequences imposed by the University were never reported.
+The complainants noted at the time that they were met by institutional resistance from the University of Konstanz and any consequences imposed by the university were never reported.

 In 2004, 36 of Axel Meyer's students, postdocs and scientific collaborators published a letter of support in Nature with the title: "Meyer: disagreements but no misconduct".
 They claimed they "[…] were surprised by the committee's decision to accept some of the complaints […].
 Our own experiences of working in or collaborating with Axel Meyer's lab have been far more positive.
 Those of us who have published with Meyer found that he provided crucial intellectual contributions to manuscripts."
-Furthermore the group underlines: "Collaboration with Meyer took place in a fair, open and cooperative atmosphere."
+Furthermore, the group underlines: "Collaboration with Meyer took place in a fair, open and cooperative atmosphere."